KILMACOLM LAWN TENNIS CLUB

 Castlehill Road, as seen from the Clubhouse.

-No coaching is allowed by anyone, other than the Club Coach, unless previously authorised by him.
+No coaching is allowed by anyone, other than the Club Coach, unless previously authorised by them.

 Members must not attempt to clear snow or ice from the courts.
 Salt or chemicals must not be used to accelerate thawing.
 Any maintenance work should only be undertaken under the supervision of the Club Maintenance Officer or a designated Committee Member.